Information and communication technologies

 Lots of big names call Québec home

-Many of the high-tech industry’s global leaders have chosen to open facilities in Québec.
-Autodesk, Dassault Systèmes, Ericsson, Fujitsu, Google, IBM, and Teledyne DALSA, to mention just a few, provide state-of-the-art services and products in such areas as artificial intelligence, software development , microelectronics , multimedia , optics-photonics , consulting services and telecommunications .
+Many of the high-tech industry’s biggest names have chosen to open facilities in Québec.
+Autodesk, Dassault Systèmes, Ericsson, Fujitsu, Google, Microsoft, IBM and Teledyne DALSA, to mention just a few, provide state-of-the-art services and products in such areas as artificial intelligence, software development , microelectronics , multimedia , optics-photonics , consulting services and telecommunications .

 The 3D scanner of the future

 Creaform 's HandySCAN 3D portable scanner is the first self-positioning 3D scanner.
 The cutting-edge device has a wide range of applications in the aerospace, automotive, energy and consumer product industries.
-Easy to use and known for its high precision, the HandySCAN 3D seems to come to us straight from the future!
-Creaform won the Red Dot Award in 2016.
+Easy to use and known for its high precision, the HandySCAN 3D seems to come to us straight from the future and earned Creaform a Red Dot Award in 2016.
 The company also received a Investissement Québec Innovative Manufacturers award in 2017.

 Québec start-ups booming